AndrewSRea/My_Learning_Port/Bootstrap/README.md

 * Install Bootstrap's source Sass and JavaScript files via npm, Composer, or Meteor.

 I was taught how to use npm packages through the Terminal window on my Visual Studio Code editor but again, we only covered that technology over the course of a week so I vaguely remember how to use npm packages.
-But I will be covering that technologyin a future folder in My_Learning_Port folder.
+But I will be covering that technology in a future folder in **My_Learning_Port** folder.
 So therefore, I will not be using this technology just yet as I work with Bootstrap.

 * [jsDelivr](https://www.jsdelivr.com/) - When you only need to include Bootstrap's compiled CSS or JS, you can use jsDelivr.